There’s over 100 in the city so the best hostels in Barcelona aren’t immediately obvious.

-First of all, the city itself is so flooded by tourists that it permits places with a low price-quality ratio not only to exist, but to thrive.
+First of all, the city itself is so flooded by tourists that it permits places with a low price-quality ratio not only to exist but to thrive.

 Secondly, with so many dubious review sites and Photoshop magic it’s hard to tell the contenders from the pretenders.

-Luckily Barcelonahacks has you covered.
+Luckily Barcelona Hacks has you covered.

 The Best Hostels in Barcelona

-Hostel Sant Jordi Rock Palace
+Sant Jordi Hostel Rock Palace

 Modern backpackers will find a home away from home at this stylish rock n’ roll themed hostel known for its fun atmosphere and super modern facilities.
+This is one of many Barcelona party hostels.

-Whether you’re taking a dip in the rooftop swimming pool or chilling in any of the club-themed common areas, if you’re traveling alone and want to meet people this one is a no brainer.
+Whether you’re taking a dip in the rooftop pool or chilling in any of the club-themed common areas, if you’re traveling alone and want to meet people this one is a no brainer.

 Here you’ll also find one of the best hostels in Barcelona for comfort: the sound-proofed rooms with individual bunk lights and outdoor patios provide for ultimate holiday relaxation.

 Another upside of the hostel is that it helps you live the city with organised tours and club nights.
+There’s also free walking tours.

 Don’t take my advice: this super-cool hostel took 3rd in Hostelworld’s 2017 ‘Hoscar’ awards.